-Mr and Mrs F say Shawbrook Bank Limited ('Shawbrook') has unfairly declined their claim under sections 75 and 75A of the Consumer Credit Act 1974 ('CCA').
-And they say their creditor-debtor relationship with Shawbrook was unfair to them under section 140A of the CCA.
+Mrs F says Shawbrook Bank Limited ('Shawbrook') has unfairly declined her claim under sections 75 and 75A of the Consumer Credit Act 1974 ('CCA').
+And she says her creditor-debtor relationship with Shawbrook was unfair to her under section 140A of the CCA.